 11.2 percent drank a can, bottle, or glass of soda or pop at least 3 times daily in the past 7 days (Whoa!!)

 One of the negative effects of all this sugary beverage consumption is on the waist-line.
-One can of regular soda has about 140 calories and 40 grams of sugar or more (click here for a wonderful visual representation).
+One can of regular soda has about 140 calories and 40 grams of sugar or more.
 This may not seem like a lot; however one can of regular soda every day for one year translates to roughly 10 lbs of weight gain.
 And weight gain can lead to obesity.
 Obesity can lead to other health consequences, including death.
 A fascinating research article published two weeks ago in Circulation blames a lot of deaths on sugary beverages.
 The study found that sugary beverages are responsible for 133,000 deaths from diabetes, 45,000 from cardiovascular disease and 6,450 from cancer.
 Overall, that means one in every 100 deaths from obesity-related diseases is caused by sugary beverages.

 Another effect of sugary beverage intake is on the teeth.
 The Wisconsin Dental Association has a handy little saying: "Sip all day, get decay."
 Other than being catchy (I love a good health-related rhyme) it is absolutely true.
 Sugar in soda and other sugary beverages combines with bacteria in your mouth to form acid, which attacks the teeth.
 Each acid attack lasts about 20 minutes and starts over with every sip of soda you take.
 These ongoing acid attacks weaken tooth enamel, leading to cavities.
 (Note to diet soda drinkers: You are not in the clear.
 Diet soda contains its own acid, which also can damage teeth).